How Can Facility Managers Collect Data On Their Facilities?

 When businesses first take the plunge and begin to use new facilities management solutions, one of their initial goals should be to collect more data about the performance of their office buildings.
-The beauty of FM software is that it helps office executives track everything in their facilities more closely, from their energy consumption to their employees' productivity.
+The beauty of facility management software is that it helps office executives track everything in their facilities more closely, from their energy consumption to their employees’ productivity.

 Gathering data is vitally important when you manage space for a large office.
 If you have a wealth of information at your fingertips, you can accomplish any number of things.
 Real-time data collection can help you make improvements to your budget, rearrange your offices and make smarter decisions about big changes like moves.

 The best facility management software solutions these days make data mining easier than ever.
-FM software monitors every change you make in real time, and in doing so, it helps you adjust your strategies on the fly.
-That doesn't mean that working with data is necessarily easy.
+Facility management software monitors every change you make in real time, and in doing so, it helps you adjust your strategies on the fly.
+That doesn’t mean that working with data is necessarily easy.
 According to E-Business Strategies, it requires a lot of critical thinking.
-E-Business Strategies' Richard Jordan advises that people should be willing to question themselves when they begin using new facilities management resources.
+E-Business Strategies’ Richard Jordan advises that people should be willing to question themselves when they begin using new facilities management resources.

 “One of the critical steps in moving forward to a new technology solution is assessing what you have – the current state,” Jordan wrote.
 “Too often organizations fall into the trap of setting a future state without really understanding what they currently have in place.
 This isn’t just about technology.
 It is important to look at the big picture – what we are accomplishing with what we have now?”